ovh/docs/pages/platform/databases/databases_07_cross_service_integration/guide.en-gb.md

 ![Create a new integration](images/databases_07_cross_service_integration-2022070814275082.png){.thumbnail}

-The destionationServiceId and the sourceServiceId correponds to the destination cluster id and to the source cluster id.
+The `destionationServiceId` and the `sourceServiceId` correspond to the destination cluster ID and to the source cluster ID.

 #### Allow metrics visualization into Grafana

 Now that metrics are stored somewhere, you need to connect your Public Cloud Databases service to a Grafana service.

-For that, first create a Public Cloud Database for Grafana via our control panel or API.
+For that, first create a Public Cloud Database for Grafana via our Control Panel or API.

-Once done, get the GrafanaDashboard integration capabilitie related to the destination service:
+Once done, get the `GrafanaDashboard` integration capability related to the destination service:

 ![Get Grafana Dashboard integration capabilitie](images/databases_07_cross_service_integration-20220708141900814.png){.thumbnail}

-Then, create a second integration from your *Destination* service name
+Then create a second integration from your *Destination* service name:

 > [!tabs]
 > Cassandra